 Last week's leftovers stinking up the fridge?
 That whole bunch of bananas that ripened too fast on your countertop?
 Bratwurst rolled off the grill and landed in some dirt?
 Put it in the organics cart!

 The City of Madison Streets Division's Community Organic Recycling Effort works to divert organic material from the landfill.
-Currently, the material is hauled to Blue Ribbon Organics where it is turned into compost.

 We can accept the following materials in the cart.
 If it is not in this list, then it should go into the refuse.
 If you aren't sure, contact us, and we'll let you know where it goes.